victorjonsson/PHP-Rocker/README.md

 - General improvements in PHP-Rocker\Object\ObjectMetaFactory
 - Fixed bug that made the code to iterate over null variable
 - Replaced logic for image manipulation with Gregwar/Image
+- Fixed bug that sometimes made the console program to crash

 #### 1.1.6
 - Added support for file storage